Stars' Top Recipe at Fun-Staurant

-Stars' Top Recipe at Fun-Staurant (Korean: 신상출시 편스토랑) is a South Korean television program that airs on KBS2.
-It currently airs every Friday at 20:30 (KST).
+Stars' Top Recipe at Fun-Staurant (Korean: 신상출시 편스토랑) is a South Korean television program that airs every Friday at 20:30 (KST) on KBS2, beginning October 25, 2019.
 The program is also available to watch on KBS World's YouTube channel from November 5, 2019.

 The program is notable for popularizing the Macanese coffee beverage later known as "Dalgona coffee" by former cast member Jung Il-woo.

 Overview

 Based on a theme, celebrities will develop and reveal their own creative recipes, plus cooking personally.
 They will also share various cooking tips and other related helping points.
 The competing dishes (that should be convenience store-friendly) are then judged by a judge squad, and the winning dish will be available in CU outlets around South Korea the next day after the announcement of the winning dish.
 In addition, the winning dishes, beginning Round 17, are also available in online markets, in the form of a meal kit.

 On May 2, 2022, it was announced that the show has signed a partnership with GS25.
 The winning dishes, beginning Round 41, will be available in GS25 outlets, instead of CU outlets.

-Each winning dish would also be known as the "Meal of the Month".
+At the program's press conference held on March 27, 2025, it was announced that the program has signed a new partnership with Ourhome for future releases of the winning dishes via online, and in cafeterias of Ourhome offices.

 Proceeds from the sales of the winning dishes will be donated to charities.
-The amount of sales has totaled up to more than ₩364,201,970, as reported on episode 153.
+As reported on episode 246 of the show, the amount donated exceeded ₩673 million.